Skip to main content

 • Incomplete handoffs

-• No visibility into what materials were on site vs. in transit
+• Limited visibility into what materials were on site versus in transit

 • Repeat calls and re-deliveries